softwaremill/sttp/docs/responses/body.md

 ### Blocking streaming (InputStream)

-Some backends on the JVM support receiving the response body as a `java.util.InputStream`.
+Some backends on the JVM support receiving the response body as a `java.io.InputStream`.
 This is possible either using the safe `asInputStream(f)` specification, where the entire stream has to be consumed by the provided `f` function, and is then closed by sttp client.
 Alternatively, there's `asInputStreamUnsafe`, which returns the stream directly to the user, who is then responsible for closing it.

 `InputStream`s have two major limitations.
 First, they operate on the relatively low `byte`-level.
 The consumer is responsible for any decoding, chunking etc. Moreover, all `InputStream` operations are blocking, hence using them in a non-virtual-threads environment may severely limit performance.
 If you're using a functional effect system, see below on how to use non-blocking streams instead.